Moinom/Rosenbot-v2/README.md

 ### Local database

 For local development, I used the MySQL workbench.
 See their documentation [here](https://dev.mysql.com/doc/workbench/en/).
-An architecture diagram of the tables will follow.

 ## Bot commands